jonlpersson/ed-latimore/site/_posts/2020-01-16-6-signs-youre-definitely-addicted-to-porn.md

 * You didn’t get intelligent.
 * [You didn’t become more attractive.](/how-to-be-an-attractive-man/)

 You got all the good feelings without doing any of the hard work.
-This is no different from a drug addict who abuses a substance to feel good rather than chase the healthy high after doing meaningful work.
+This is no different from a drug addict who abuses a substance to feel good rather than chase a healthy high from doing meaningful work.

 Even worse, because porn allows you to release dopamine on-demand, you build a tolerance to it.
 Like any other drug addict, you need more to get the same level of enjoyment as you did the first time you used it.
 As long as you’re on the drug, real life will never compare.